KH3-Map-Crew/TresGame-Whitepages/docs/Audio.md

 The "Seek Time" value is *not* in real-time seconds, but rather in "Musical Time" units.
 (See "Get Musical Time" node above).

+### Set Section

+Given a BGM controller *and* an UASSET BGM file with multiple WAV music files in it (typically for horizontally dynamic music), allows selecting which WAV file will start playing.

+Requires a valid reference to a `SQEXSEADBGMSLot Controller` object.

+The "Index" input determines which WAV file is loaded in the BGM controller.
+The indexing is determined for each WAV file in the UASSET file's "RebuildSettings.json" as a value to the variable "SliceIndex".
+The 1st track usually as 0 as an index, the 2nd one has 1, and so on.

 ## SQEXSEADBGMSlot Controller

 Maintains a BGM slot.
 Can be accessed through a few methods.